Mare Street: Notable buildings

 The 14th century St Augustine's Tower on the Narroway, is a remnant of Hackney parish's medieval church which was replaced by the present St. John at Hackney church in 1797.
+It is situated next to the Old Town Hall which has hosted a bank, a betting shop, a pub and is now home to a Gail's Bakery.

 The Hackney Empire is at 291 Mare Street.
 Built by Frank Matcham in 1901 as a music hall, it was later used as a television studio and a bingo hall, before reopening as a theatre in 1986.

 Next to the Hackney Empire is Hackney Town Hall, a stone-faced 1930s art deco building, set back from Mare Street with a landscaped forecourt.

 The London College of Fashion is at 182 Mare Street, having incorporated the former Cordwainers' College.

-The Ash Grove bus garage is at Mare Street, being operated by two operators, Arriva London and HCT Group.
+The Ash Grove bus garage is at Mare Street, being operated only by Stagecoach London.

+The Viktor Wynd Museum of Curiosities, Fine Art & Natural History is located in a former call center on Mare Street.